zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

-Group, which at the time she submitted her report was in the process of gathering information on the holdings of the various campus departments and individual researchers with the intention of assessing the scope of the \"duplication of efforts\" factor.
+Group, which at the time she submitted her report was in the process of gathering information on the holdings of the various campus departments and individual researchers with the intention of assessing the scope of the "duplication of efforts" factor.

 With IASSISTers **Libbie Stephenson** and **Marty Pawlocki** at UCLA, Ilona presented a one and a half day workshop on data services (April